LaWebcapsule/orbits/pages/app.md

 ## Why we need apps ?

-The problem that apps solve is double :
+The problem that Applications solve is double :
-- when we get an action document from the database, we have to know how to build an action object.
+- when we get an Action document from the database, we have to know how to build an action object.
 This implies to map the `permanentName` property stored in db with a constructor.
 An app keep a map of declared and imported Action.
 - executor can launch action in different context.
 In consequence, their entrypoint is not the same as the entrypoint of the default context.
 App keeps trace of their path and the path of the bootstrapped app is passed to an executor.
 Such a way it can import the app and its differents action.

 ## Why we use a decorator ?